RajaRamBitra/Data-Science-Projects/README.md

 ## 🚀 Projects Overview

 ### Current Projects:
-- **Lung Cancer Classification using PCA** - Machine learning classification project using Principal Component Analysis for dimensionality reduction
+- **Dimensionality Reduction** - Machine learning classification project using Principal Component Analysis for dimensionality reduction

 ### Upcoming Projects:
 - More projects will be added regularly...